21 Aug 2018

 Rather than Design, Build and Launch.
 It should be perceived as Design, Build, Launch, Test, Evaluate, Optimize, Test, Evaluate….
 It’s a cycle rather than a multi-step process.

-In this post i’m going to run through 27 elements of a high converting landing page.
+In this post i’m going to run through 27 features of a high converting landing page.

 Now this isn’t to say that by implementing all of them, you are going to see a 100% conversion rate.
 No optimizers are fortune tellers and no-one can predict accurately how well a landing page is going to convert.

 All we do know is that by implementing most if not all of the elements detailed in this post, you’ll have a good foundation for creating a successful landing page.